Lindsay Jones (composer): Film

-Lindsay Jones has created original scores for over 35 film and television projects.
+Jones has created original scores for over 35 film and television projects.
 His film credits include The View From Tall, Ash, and The Brass Teapot, along with television series such as Family Practice (Lifetime Television).
 Jones’ recent film projects include Dinosaur Discoveries and Surviving the Sleepover, a film that premiered on Lifetime Television on March 23, 2024.

 His first major success in film came with the release of the 2005 documentary film A Note of Triumph: The Golden Age of Norman Corwin, directed by Eric Simonson and produced for HBO Films.
 The movie went on to win the Academy Award for Best Documentary (Short Subject) and Jones' score was described by a reviewer as "very varied and poignant" and "a great setting for Corwin's persona".

 Other films that Jones has scored includes: The Brass Teapot (directed by Ramaa Mosley), Defamation, Hollywood Forever, Mary, Ash, Grace, KinShip, Los Desaparecidos, Asparagus!
 Stalking The American Life, Urban Scrawls, American Passport, Armed Response, Alfred Mann, and Cleave Land.

 He made his television scoring debut with Family Practice on the Lifetime Network, produced by Sony Television.

 Jones recently made his first entry into scoring video games with The Digits: Fraction Blast.

-Jones has created music for a number of commercials including Martha Stewart/Staples, Nike, the Life Foundation and the audio logo for Dow Microbial Control.
-In addition, an excerpt of Jones's sound design for "Fondly Do We Hope, Fervently Do We Pray" was featured on the CBS telecast of the 2010 Kennedy Center Honors.
+He has created music for a number of commercials, including Martha Stewart/Staples, Nike, the Life Foundation and the audio logo for Dow Microbial Control.
+An excerpt of Jones's sound design for "Fondly Do We Hope, Fervently Do We Pray" was featured on the CBS telecast of the 2010 Kennedy Center Honors.

 Jones has also appeared as himself in the 2011 documentary film A Good Man.

-Podcasts and Audio Drama
+Podcasts and audio drama

-He has composed original scores for projects such as Star Wars: Tempest Breaker (Penguin/Random House) and Marvel Wastelanders (Marvel), which stars Susan Sarandon, Timothy Busfield, and Stephen Lang.
+Jones has composed original scores for projects such as Star Wars: Tempest Breaker (Penguin/Random House) and Marvel Wastelanders (Marvel), which stars Susan Sarandon, Timothy Busfield, and Stephen Lang.
 He is the in-house composer and sound designer for The Imagine Neighborhood, a podcast produced by the Committee For Children, and for Play On Podcasts, a series from Next Chapter Podcasts.
 Jones has also worked on audio dramas including A Streetcar Named Desire (starring Audra McDonald) for Audible, Wormwood (featuring Kevin Kline), and Hamlet for KPBS/The Old Globe.

 Teaching

-Lindsay Jones has taught and/or lectured at Yale University, Northwestern University, The Theatre School at DePaul University, The National High School Institute and Chicago Academy for the Arts.
+Jones has taught and/or lectured at Yale University, Northwestern University, The Theatre School at DePaul University, The National High School Institute and Chicago Academy for the Arts.